Who Viewed Your LinkedIn Profile? What You Can (and Can't) See in 2026

 Does LinkedIn show who viewed your profile?
 Yes, with limits.
 Learn what free vs Premium accounts see, how to check your viewers, and turn profile visits into opportunities.

 LinkedIn: can you see who viewed your profile?
-Yes—the built-in profile viewer LinkedIn provides shows recent visitors, subject to their privacy settings.
+Yes — the built-in profile viewer LinkedIn provides shows recent visitors, subject to their privacy settings.
 According to LinkedIn's Help Center, the "Who's Viewed Your Profile" feature is your primary dashboard, and people are not notified when you look at their LinkedIn unless you're browsing in standard (non-private) visibility mode.
-As of mid-April 2026, LinkedIn has further refined its viewer dashboard with improved demographic filtering, trend visualization, and a new "viewer intent signals" indicator for Premium users.
-Profile visibility equals opportunity, and knowing how to read—and trust—LinkedIn views can transform passive interest into active conversations.
+As of May 2026, LinkedIn has further refined its viewer dashboard with improved demographic filtering, trend visualization, and an expanded "viewer intent signals" indicator for Premium users that now flags repeat visitors and visitors who came from a specific post you published.
+Free accounts still see only the last 5 viewers within a rolling 90-day window; Premium accounts unlock up to 365 days of viewer data plus industry, seniority, and source breakdowns.
+Roughly 20–30% of viewers continue to appear as "Private mode" or "anonymous LinkedIn member" — a number that has been stable through 2026 despite LinkedIn's UI tweaks.
+Profile visibility equals opportunity, and knowing how to read — and trust — LinkedIn views can transform passive interest into active conversations.

 Key Takeaways